 The feeling-state of self-confidence is elusive for many people.
-As a therapist and life coach, I often talk to people about how they feel about themselves.
+As a therapist, counselor, and life coach, I often talk to people about how they feel about themselves and they often ask me how to increase self-confidence.
 Believe it or not, even people that seem like they have it all — intelligence, attractiveness, success, and great relationships — may still also struggle with feeling self-confident.
 They doubt themselves, and always feel like they need to do more or be better in order to feel “worthy.”

 It’s exhausting.
 It’s also unnecessary.

 Self-confidence means having a belief in your own competence to handle things, a belief in your ability to shape your reality, and a belief that you are worthy of love and respect.

 What I have discovered over the years through my work as a therapist and life coach is that people step in and out of feeling confident.
 Sometimes we feel more confident than others.
 I often explore with my clients the times that they feel better about themselves and their lives to see what common elements there are.

 This has been an interesting experiment, as I’ve gained insight into specific skills and practices that can help us all feel more consistently confident.
 Here is one of the core skills I’ve learned over the years about how to increase self-confidence and keep self-confidence with you more of the time.

 When you are feeling the opposite of self-confident (insecure, anxious, incompetent, powerless), you likely have some core beliefs that are supporting those feelings.
 For example, you may believe on some deep level that you can’t handle a situation, you’re going to fail, or that you’re not good enough.
 These beliefs may be so old and automatic that you are not even aware that you are having them.
 It doesn’t matter.
 What matters is that you decide to take your power back by choosing self-confidence inspiring thoughts.